AdamSobieski/Foundation/Notes/Objects and Iteration with Style.md

 ### Aggregating Values from Multiple Declarations

-There can be considered a means of separating iterable values from multi-declaration aggregation.
 The `^` symbol could indicate to aggregate or pool values from multiple declarations.
-With this, or a similar convention, developers could express iterable values for properties from both single and multiple declarations.
+With this, or a similar notational convention, developers could express iterable values for properties from both single and multiple declarations.

 ```css
 div { ^*prop: yield(x); }